ceramic-engine/ceramic-engine.github.io/content/blog/2022-11-28-ceramic-in-unity.md

 Yes, seeing all the features involved, there was quite a lot of work ahead to make **Ceramic** work in **Unity**.

-Good news, **Ceramic** has been designed in a way that it's **main API** is cross-platform and platform-specific code is isolated into **backends**.
+But good news, **Ceramic** has been designed in a way that it's **main API** is cross-platform and platform-specific code is isolated into **backends**.
 That means I don't have to reimplement the whole Ceramic API to port it to a new platform.
 Creating a new **backend** should be enough for that.
 Still a lot of work, but doable!

 <p>
 <img src="/static/img/diagram-ceramic-discover.png" alt="Ceramic architecture" />